Automated Market Making and Loss-Versus-Rebalancing: Loss-Versus-Rebalancing

 We further restrict admissible trading strategies to be \emph{self-financing}, i.e., to satisfy

-Equation~\eqref{eq:self-fin} states that the change in the profit of the strategy in a small period of time is equal to the holdings of the risky asset, $x_s$, times the change in price, $dP_s$.
+Equation \eqref{eq:self-fin} states that the change in the profit of the strategy in a small period of time is equal to the holdings of the risky asset, $x_{s}$, times the change in price, $dP_{s}$.
 The total \pnl of the strategy is just the integral of these instantaneous changes.
 Intuitively, a self-financing strategy executes all rebalancing trades at market prices; hence, trades do not affect the profit of the strategy, and no money needs to be injected into the trading strategy.
-In the special case where $P_t$ is a martingale, so the expected profit from holding the risky asset is zero, any self-financing strategy makes zero profits in expectation, since any strategy which dynamically trades a asset with zero expected returns also has zero expected returns.\footnote{In the general case, the risky asset may have positive expected returns due to risk premia; self-financing strategies may thus have positive expected profits, proportional to how much portfolio weight they put on the risky asset.
+In the special case where $P_{t}$ is a martingale, so the expected profit from holding the risky asset is zero, any self-financing strategy makes zero profits in expectation, since any strategy which dynamically trades a asset with zero expected returns also has zero expected returns.\footnote{In the general case, the risky asset may have positive expected returns due to risk premia; self-financing strategies may thus have positive expected profits, proportional to how much portfolio weight they put on the risky asset.
 However, the positive expected returns of the strategy derive only from the risk premia on the underlying asset: if the strategy is delta-hedged, it makes zero expected profits.}

-The self-financing condition allows us to specify $\{x_t\}_{t \geq 0}$, along with $y_0$, and determine $\{y_t\}$ implicitly.
-The \pnl of the resulting self-financing strategy can be directly expressed in terms of $\{ x_t \}$ via the right side of \eqref{eq:self-fin}.
-Note that, since $P_t$ is a \Q-martingale, the \pnl process given by \eqref{eq:self-fin} is also \Q-martingale, and by \eqref{eq:x-bounded} it is square-integrable.
+The self-financing condition implies that, if we specify $y_{0}$, the initial amount of the num\'eraire, and $\{x_{t}\}_{t\geq0}$ the amount of the risky asset that is held in any possible future history, the future path of the num\'eraire $\{y_{t}\}$ is implicitly determined through \eqref{eq:self-fin}.
+The \pnl of the resulting self-financing strategy can be directly expressed in terms of $\{x_{t}\}$, via the right side of \eqref{eq:self-fin}.
+Intuitively, the right side of \eqref{eq:self-fin} is the integrated form of the envelope formula: if the trading strategy holds a position $x_{t}$ in the risky asset, the change in profits in an instant $dt$ is $x_{t}dP_{t}$, the amount of the risky asset held times the change in price.
+Note that, since $P_{t}$ is a \Q-martingale, the \pnl process given by \eqref{eq:self-fin} is also \Q-martingale, and by \eqref{eq:x-bounded} it is square-integrable.

-\textbf{\textsf{CFMM Pool.}} The state of a CFMM pool is characterized by the reserves $(x,y)\in\R^2_+$, which describe the current holdings of the pool in terms of the risky asset and the num\'eraire, respectively.
-Define the feasible set of reserves \Cscr\ according to

-where $f \colon \Rp^2 \rightarrow \R$ is referred to as the \emph{bonding function} or \emph{invariant}, and $L\in\R$ is a constant.
-In other words, the feasible set is a level set of the bonding function.
-The pool is defined by a smart contract which allows an agent to transition the pool reserves from the current state $(x_0,y_0)\in\Cscr$ to any other point $(x_1,y_1)\in\Cscr$ in the feasible set, so long as the agent contributes the difference $(x_1-x_0,y_1-y_0)$ into the pool, see Figure~\ref{fig:cfmm-transition}.